twidgeapp/twidge/CONTRIBUTING.md

 ## Fix an issue or create a new feature

 - First clone the repo using the command `git clone git@github.com:VarunPotti/twidge.git`
-- Then run `yarn` to install all the require packages
+- Then run `pnpm` to install all the require packages
-- Run `yarn dev` to run twidge.
+- Run `pnpm dev` to run twidge.
 - Fix the issue or create a new feature

 ## Pull Request